takama/caldera/README.md

       --port int           A service port number (default 8000) --gateway-port int   A service rest gateway port number (default 8001)
 ```

+## Contract API example

+This example contains a good approach to using the API with the code-generated Client/Server from the interfaces in the `.proto` definitions using the Go language.
+In addition, it contains a gRPC gateway that can be used to access the API via REST.

 ## Health checks